-13. I long to rise to that world of light, And to breathe its balmy air; I long to walk with the Lamb in white, And to shout with the angels there.
+3. I long to rise to that world of light, And to breathe its balmy air;

+I long to walk with the Lamb in white, And to shout with the angels there.
 Chorus, And I long to be there, &c.

-396. (Additional Hymn for "PARADISE,"-opposite page.)
+396. (Additional Hymn for "Paradise,"-opposite page.)

-1. In the broad fields of heaven,
+In the broad fields of heaven,

 In the immortal bowers

 By life's clear river side,

 Amid undying flowers-

 There hosts of beauteous souls,

 Fair children of the earth,

-Link'd in bright bands of love,

-Sing of their human birth.
+Fair children of the earth, Link'd in bright bands of love, Sing of their human birth.
+They sing of earth and heaven-Divinest voices rise

-They sing of earth and heaven- Divinest voices rise To God, their gracious Lord, Who called them to the skies: They all are there-in heaven- Safe, safe, and sweetly blest; No cloud of sin can dim Their bright and holy rest.
+To God, their gracious Lord,

+Who called them to the skies:

+They all are there-in heaven-

+Safe, safe, and sweetly blest; No cloud of sin can dim Their bright and holy rest.